Helping local retail economies thrive

 The Challenge

-Design of the platform was already underway when I came on board.
-The company had done substantial research into e-commerce platforms and customer behavior and drafted key screens as a proof-of-concept.
-But it needed help refining its designs and developing additional screens to create a complete prototype for testing.
+Design of the platform was already underway when I came aboard.
+The company had researched e-commerce platforms and customer behavior and drafted screens as a proof-of-concept.
+But it needed help refining its designs and developing additional screens to build a prototype for testing.

 My Role

-I led a team of three designers — Stephanie Hua, Leah Kusumalayam, and Gautam Reddy — translating the company’s research into user flows, synthesizing the CEO’s feedback, and knitting our collective screens into a prototype in Figma.
+I led a team of three designers — Stephanie Hua, Leah Kusumalayam, and Gautam Reddy — translating the company’s research into user flows, gathering and synthesizing feedback from the CEO, and knitting our collective work into a prototype in Figma.

 Synthesis of Existing Research

-The company’s research offered insights into customers’ needs and the mental models they lean on in using e-commerce platforms.
+The company’s research offered insights into customers’ needs and the mental models that they leaned on when using e-commerce platforms.
 We determined a core set of tasks that customers would have to perform in order to use El Locale successfully:

 • Creating an account